aminalhazwani/blog.newsboy.co/_posts/2014-10-13-treat-news-as-games.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/lBHp5y-Idyk" frameborder="0" allowfullscreen></iframe>

-Games are usually identified as fun and therefore fun thigs aren't serious.
+Games are usually identified as fun and therefore fun things aren't serious.
 Why don't we use games as primary medium.
-We can experience somenthing which is far from us. game is a non-linear medium.
+We can experience somenthing which is far from us. __Game is a non-linear medium__.

 As Mr. Rawling says in the TEDx talk games are not only about entertaimnet.
 He shows valuable examples where gamers organized a protest in a game.
-They took the problem very seriosly and they orginezed themself.
+They took  problems very seriosly and they orginezed themselfs in order to solve them.

 [^1]: [theguardian.com/media/](http://www.theguardian.com/media/2014/sep/01/buzzfeed-games-studio-news)